 A maiden NI 43-101 MRE was announced for the Bandeira and Galvani deposits in June 2023.
-In April 2024, the Company completed an updated MRE for the Bandeira deposit, prepared by GE21 Consultoria Mineral Ltda.("GE21").
+In April 2024, the Company completed an updated MRE for the Bandeira deposit, prepared by GE21 Consultoria Mineral Ltda. ("GE21").
 In May 2024, the Company announced the results of an NI 43-101 compliant Feasibility Study for Bandeira, prepared by AtkinsRéalis (formerly SNC Lavalin).
+And in May 2025, the Company released an updated MRE for the Bandeira project.
 Please see Mineral Resources and Feasibility Study below.
-Additional drilling results underscore the potential for continued mineral resource growth at Bandeira.